-Last Updated on January 13, 2024 by Kittredge Cherry
+Last Updated on May 24, 2024 by Kittredge Cherry

-Julian of Norwich by Juliet Venter
+Julian of Norwich painting by Tobias Haller

 Her discussions of Jesus as a mother sound radical even now, more than 600 years later.
 Her omnigendered vision of the Trinity fits with contemporary feminist and queer theology.